 Type of arrangement in which more than one party supports a project.
 University generally refers to cost sharing when looking at labor items.
 (See “Matching Funds.”
 See also “Cost Share ChartField.”)

 Five numeric digits, required.
 DeptID is a required ChartField that answers the question, “What is the level of responsibility at which I need to be able to isolate a group of financial resources, employees, or academic programs to support effective management of financial, human, and academic resources?”

 See ChartField 3.

 Represents outstanding purchase orders and other commitments for materials or services not yet received.

 Any 12-month period for which institution monitors its annual accountability.
 At the University, this period is July 1 – June 30.

-Four-digit, required attribute of Program or Project.
+Four digits, required attribute of Program or Project.
 Function indicates the purpose of a project or program.
 Function codes answer the questions, “What is the purpose of this activity?” or “How does this program or project accomplish the mission of the University?”

 Four numeric digits, required.
 Fund indicates the individual or cumulative sources of funds, which may be restricted or unrestricted.
 Fund codes answer the question, “What broad restrictions or reporting requirements have been imposed on these funds?”

 Money or property transferred to the University via a recognized University foundation that is not intended to result in direct economic benefit, goods, or services to the donor.